 The MWRA supplies wholesale water to local water departments in 51 communities, 45 in greater Boston and MetroWest, three in Western Massachusetts, and as a back-up supply for three others.
 Each municipality is responsible for distributing the water within its own community.
 More than two million people are served by the MWRA water supply system, and about 200 million gallons are supplied each day.
 Quabbin Reservoir is the primary source of water for the whole MWRA system, and one of the country's largest reservoirs, with a capacity of 412 billion gallons.
-Within this report, Quabbin water represents source water for the three communities in the Chicopee Valley Aqueduct (CVA) system.
+Within this report, Quabbin water represents source water for the three communities in the Chicopee Valley Aqueduct (CVA) system system (Chicopee, Wilbraham and South Hadley FD1).